Calan Breckon • Updated March 3, 2023

 1. Searchie

-Searchie is the best paid option for those looking to build out their membership experience so that it looks and feels like their own website.
+Searchie is one of the best membership site platforms for those looking to build out their membership experience so that it looks and feels like their own website.

 I love Searchie because it gives you the biggest bang for your buck in my opinion.
-The whole platform is built using blocks so it’s easy for you to drag and drop sections in and out of your membership hub.
-It’s super easy to customize everything from domain, colours, fonts, you name it.
+The membership website builder is built using blocks (drag and drop editor) so it’s easy for you to drag and drop sections in and out of your hub with their membership site builder.
+It’s super easy to customize everything from having a custom domain name, to colors and fonts, you name it.

 There is one BIG reason why Searchie wins out over everyone else, and that reason is…